mandulaj/PZEM-004T-v30/README.md

 ### Common issue:
-Make sure the device is connected to the AC power!
-The 5V only power the optocouplers, not the actual chip.
-Also please be safe, AC is dangerous!
+* Make sure the device is connected to the AC power!
+The 5V pin only powers the optocouplers, not the actual chip.
+* If you are not reading any data, try swapping the RX/TX wires.
+* Please be safe, AC is dangerous!
 If you don't know what you are doing, you can **die**!
-You are responsible for your own stupidity. **So don't be stupid.**
+You are responsible for your own safety.

 # The module